nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

-The main difference with [Option 1] that enables ClusterClass is that the same ManagedCluster template resource can be referenced by multiple AzureManagedControlPlanes, so this new `ManagedClusterTemplateName` field can be defined on the AzureManagedControlPlaneClassSpec so a set of ASK parameters defined once in the template can be applied to all Clusters built from that ClusterClass.
+The main difference with [Option 1] that enables ClusterClass is that the same ManagedCluster template resource can be referenced by multiple AzureManagedControlPlanes, so this new `ManagedClusterTemplateName` field can be defined on the AzureManagedControlPlaneClassSpec so a set of AKS parameters defined once in the template can be applied to all Clusters built from that ClusterClass.

 This method makes all ManagedCluster fields available to define in a template which could lead to